David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Introduction

-(Huberman and Stanzl 2004) provide theoretical arguments showing that in the absence of quasi-arbitrage (availability of a sequence of round-trip trades that generate infinite expected profits with an infinite Sharpe ratio - infinite expected profits per unit of risk), permanent price-impact functions must be linear; though empirical investigations suggest that the shape of the limit order book (LOB) can be more complex (Hopman 2007).
+Building on empirical evidence (Lillo, Farmer \& Mantegna 2003) that instantaneous market impact is a strongly concave function of the volume, well approximated by a power law function at least for trading rates that are not too high; (Curato, Gatheral \& Lillo 2017) find that the discretized cost function exhibits a rugged landscape with many local minima separated by peaks.
+(Huberman \& Stanzl 2004) provide theoretical arguments showing that in the absence of quasi-arbitrage (availability of a sequence of round-trip trades that generate infinite expected profits with an infinite Sharpe ratio, that is infinite expected profits per unit of risk), permanent price-impact functions must be linear; though empirical investigations suggest that the shape of the limit order book (LOB) can be more complex (Hopman 2007).
+(Gabaix, Gopikrishnan \& Stanley 2006) present a theory in which spikes in trading volume and returns, and hence stock market volatility, are created by a combination of news and the trades of large investors explaining the power law distribution of price impact.
+(Brunnermeier \& Pedersen 2005; Carlin, Lobo \& Viswanathan 2007) are extensions to situations with several competing traders, wherein if one trader is forced to liquidate his holdings, other traders also sell creating downward price pressure and buy back the assets later at a lower price.

-In contrast to many studies, where the dynamics of the asset price process is taken as a given fundamental, (Obizhaeva and Wang 2013) proposed a market impact model that derives its dynamics from an underlying model of a LOB.
-In this model, the ask part of the LOB consists of a uniform distribution of shares offered at prices higher than the current best ask price.
-When the large trader is not active, the mid price of the LOB fluctuates according to the actions of noise traders, and the bid-ask spread remains constant.
-A buy market order of the large trader, however, consumes a block of shares located immediately to the right of the best ask and thus increase the ask price by a linear proportion of the size of the order.
-In addition, the LOB will recover from the impact of the buy order, i.e., it will show a certain resilience.
-The resulting price impact will neither be instantaneous nor entirely permanent but will decay on an exponential scale.
-(Alfonsi, Fruth and Schied 2010) extend this by allowing for a general shape of the LOB defined via a given density function, which can accommodate empirically observed LOB shapes and obtain a nonlinear price impact of market orders.
-Empirical studies based on the LOB model are (Biais, Hillion and Spatt 1995; Potters and Bouchaud 2003; Bouchaud, Gefen, Potters and Wyart 2004; and Weber and Rosenow 2005).
+\textbf{\textit{In contrast to many studies, where the dynamics of the asset price process is taken as a given fundamental, (Obizhaeva \& Wang 2013) proposed a market impact model that derives its dynamics from an underlying model of a LOB.
+In this model, the ask part of the LOB consists of a uniform distribution of shares offered at prices higher than the current best ask price}}\textbf{.}